 As you’ll find in the next section, not accounting for even a single data collection point could put your entire business at risk.

 3. Does Collecting PII Put Your Business at Risk?

 Regarding the regulations that pertain specifically to PII, the three areas you typically need to address are collection, consent, and handling.

 While new laws and regulations are due to be enacted in the near future — such as the ePrivacy Regulation — there are currently three prominent regulations that can have huge financial impacts on your business as a result of your information practices.

-The General Data Protection Regulation became enforceable in May of 2018, and applies to any business that’s located in the European Union (EU) or collects PII from data subjects of the EU — even if you aren’t an EU-based business (this means American businesses may be subject to the GDPR in the US as well).
+The General Data Protection Regulation became enforceable in May of 2018, and applies to any business that’s located in the European Union (EU) or collects PII from data subjects of the EU — even if you aren’t an EU-based business (this means there are GDPR Requirements for US companies that collect PII from EU data subjects).

-Although GDPR compliance is a complicated process which spans several disciplines, in order to comply with this regulation with regards to data collection, you need to establish a lawful basis (e.g., consent, provision of contract, or legitimate interest) for each data collection point before any data is collected.
+Although GDPR compliance is a complicated process which spans several disciplines, in order to comply with this regulation with regards to data collection, you need to establish a lawful basis (e.g., GDPR consent, provision of contract, or legitimate interest) for each data collection point before any data is collected.

 Data handlers (that’s you) must protect this information against unauthorized usage during its storage and management, and PII owners (your users) must be provided with the option to review the information you have about them and request deletion of that data.